lockfale/Malicious_Containers_Workshop/CactusCon_24/README.md

-# CactusCon - Malicious Kubernetes Workshop
+# CactusCon 24 - Malicious Kubernetes Workshop

-This repository contains the slides and accompanying lab materials for the BSides Charleston Workshop - Malicious Kubernetes.
+This repository contains the slides and accompanying lab materials for the CactusCon Workshop - Malicious Kubernetes.
 This workshop is an introduction to Kubernetes and container security.
 We will cover the basics of Kubernetes, how to deploy a cluster, and how to deploy malicious containers to the cluster.
 We will also cover how to detect and respond to malicious containers in a cluster.
 The workshop content is an update of the [Malicious Containers Workshop](https://forum.defcon.org/node/246020) presented at DEF CON 31.

 ![Workshop Marquee](image.png)